cascadiaquakes/cvm-tools-book/usage/parameter_file.md

 #### Repository Information

 Include the persistent identifier for the model in the repository.
+This parameter is option set to blank if not available.

 ```
 > repository